 - Pour batter into the prepared loaf pan and tap it on the counter a few times until it’s level.

 - Bake for 45-55 minutes or until cooked through and a toothpick inserted in the center comes out clean.

 - Let cool completely before slicing.

 You can use milk instead of yogurt in this gf banana bread recipe.
 Just note that the batter will be slightly runnier, but don’t worry.
 It will still turn out.
 These steps are for illustration purposes.
-Please see the gluten free banana bread recipe below for the full instructions.
+Please see the printable recipe below for the full instructions.

 What happens when you forget to put in baking soda?

 Baking soda is an important leavening agent in recipes.
 If you forget it, your gluten-free banana bread will not rise.
 It’ll still taste good, but it will be hard and dense.
 If you leave the baking soda out of this gluten-free banana bread consider making it into french toast.